Ireland Travel Guide

 Dublin is a good place to start your trip to Ireland.
 You could base yourself there for a night or two depending.
 There are a number of hop on hop off tours around the city and walking tours that are very enjoyable.

-The EPIC museum is a great place to spend half a day or the GPO post office visitor centre on O Connell Street.
+The EPIC museum is a great place to spend half a day or and the GPO post office visitor centre on O Connell Street is a very cool attraction.
 Dublin is popular for weekend trips from other European countries, it is a popular destination for stag and hens parties.

 2 – Galway

-Galway is one of Ireland’s prettiest city’s, full of cool retails shops, Galway has plenty of warm Irish charm.
+Galway is one of Ireland’s prettiest city’s, full of cool retails shops and interesting sites and attractions, Galway has plenty of warm Irish charm.
 The city has a nice square called Eyre Square.
 Galway is known as the city of the tribes, the 14 families of Galway, known as tribes basically ruled Galway back in the day.
 Ireland used to be run by tribes.
 The population of Galway is around 80,000 people.

 Galway has many accommodation options, it has some lovely hostels for people travelling on a low budget, one of them is the Kinlay hostel right next to Eyre Square, some of these hostels are of a very high standard.
 Just outside the city is the area of Salthill, it’s a coastal area with some lovely places to stay, nice cafes and great bars.